IamLRBA/hebrews/PROFESSIONAL_IMPROVEMENTS.md

 # Professional Improvements Summary

-This document outlines all the professional improvements made to the MysteryPieces website.
+This document outlines all the professional improvements made to the MysticalPIECES website.

 ## ✅ Completed Improvements